• Skip to primary navigation

 If you do not find the Network icon in System Tray, follow the next troubleshooting steps.

-1. Check Network Icon Settings
+1. Enable Network Icon Display on Taskbar

 Open Taskbar Settings on Windows Computer